Exios66/JJB_Gallery/README.md

-# GitHub Based Portfolio & Gallery
+# GitHub-Based Portfolio & Gallery of Jack J. Burleson

-Personal Portfolio &amp; Gallery of Previous Work Of Jack J. Burleson.
+Welcome!
+This repository serves as the official portfolio and gallery for **Jack J. Burleson**, showcasing a curated selection of previous work, open-source projects, research, and presentations.

 <!-- markdownlint-disable MD033 -->
 <p align="left">